 - From anchoring at the international level to implementation in Belgium

-- European list of species of special concern
+- The list of Invasive Alien Species of Union concern

 A growing threat